How To Make A Landing Page On Wix

 Conversion Optimization

 A well-crafted landing page focuses on a single call to action, increasing the likelihood of converting visitors into customers.
 By removing navigation menus and off-topic content, the page keeps attention on the offer.
-Studies consistently show that targeted landing pages outperform homepages for paid traffic - sometimes by a factor of five or more.
+Studies consistently show that targeted landing pages outperform homepages for paid traffic, sometimes by a factor of five or more.

 Targeted Messaging